A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Expected Occupation and Ordering Measures

 \end{proof} We note that $c_0$ being infinite at a boundary implies that $\mu_0$ cannot assign any positive mass at this point.
 In particular, for models in which $a$ is a sticky boundary and $c_0(a) = \infty$, any policy which allows $X$ to stick at $a$ on a set of positive probability incurs an infinite average expected cost for each $t$ and thus has $J_0(\tau,Y) = \infty$.
 The condition $J_0(\tau,Y) < \infty$ therefore eliminates such $(\tau,Y)$ from consideration.

-\begin{rem} The inf-compactness of $c_0$ is central to $J_0(\tau,Y)$ implying that $\{\mu_{0,t}\}$ is tight as $t\rightarrow \infty$.
+This inf-compactness of $c_0$ is central to finiteness of $J_0(\tau,Y)$ implying that $\{\mu_{0,t}\}$ is tight as $t\rightarrow \infty$.
 A similar result follows in the case that $c_1$ is inf-compact as well.
-However, inf-compactness fails for many natural ordering cost functions; in particular, the most commonly studied function $c_1(y,z) = k_1 + k_2(z-y)$, $(y,z) \in {\cal R}$, comprising fixed plus proportional costs is not inf-compact on an unbounded region of $\RR^2$.
-The accompanying paper \cite{helm:17} contains an example which shows that even the requirement of a finite long-term average cost is insufficient to guarantee tightness of $\{\mu_{1,t}\}$ as $t\rightarrow \infty$.
-Fortunately, our method of solution does not rely on tightness of the average expected ordering measures. \end{rem}
+However, inf-compactness fails for many natural ordering cost functions; in particular, the most commonly studied function $c_1(y,z) = k_1 + k_2(z-y)$, $(y,z) \in {\cal R}$, comprising fixed plus proportional costs is not inf-compact on an unbounded region of $\RR^2$. \apref{appendix-C} contains an example which shows that even the requirement of a finite long-term average cost is insufficient to guarantee tightness of $\{\mu_{1,t}\}$ as $t\rightarrow \infty$.
+Fortunately, our method of solution does not rely on tightness of the average expected ordering measures.